Adding and Managing Company Users

 In addition to the standard user (a user with access to all functionalities) and the portal user (a user with access to limited functionalities), the system supports the Collaborator User.

 Note: Any Partner User can be declared as a Collaborator User.
-Be aware that a Collaborator User will have limited access to some functionality.
+Be aware that a Collaborator User has limited access to some functionality.
+If permission is granted, Collaborator users can view existing user-defined reports (UDRs) and custom reports, and they can create UDRs.

 License terms for a company (customer) can only be changed by the Site Administrator (the Oracle Cloud Administrator).
 As a result, to allow a Company Administrator to add a Collaborator User, the Site Administrator must first add licenses for the Collaborator User.